15 Expert Tips for Beating Inflation

 Not everyone has that kind of cash on hand, but if you do, and it’s earning .06% at your traditional brick and mortar, this is an easy way to earn a few hundred bucks, and take advantage of their lucrative deposit bonuses.

-Most people know about cash back credit cards, which is great (as long as pay off your balance each month).
-But what most people don’t know is that there are ways to earn cash back even beyond your credit card points.
+Most people know about cashback credit cards, which is great (as long as you pay off your balance each month).
+But what most people don’t know is that there are ways to earn cashback even beyond your credit card points.

-With a desktop cash back browser extension like DollarSprout Rewards, you can effortlessly add another 0.5-10%+ cash back from over 15,000 online stores.
-So let’s say you are shopping online and earning 1.5% cash back with your credit card DollarSprout Rewards offers you a 2% cash back deal at a site, you are now earning 3.5% on that purchase.
-The extension is free to install.
+With cashback apps and browser extensions like DollarSprout Rewards, you can effortlessly add another 1% to 10% or more cashback from over 30,000 online stores.
+So let’s say you are shopping online and earning 1.5% cashback with your credit card and DollarSprout Rewards offers you a 2% cashback deal at a site, you are now earning 3.5% on that purchase.

 5. Plan out purchases